lcford2/py-plrt/README.md

-# rtree-lr-combo
+# PLRT

-This package combines two widely used and interpretable machine learning algorithms: Decision Trees and Linear Regression.
+This package combines two widely used and interpretable machine learning algorithms (Decision Trees and Linear Regression) to create Piece-Wise Linear Regression Trees (PLRTs).
 Decision Trees are non-parametric, supervised learning methods that split the data at a specific threshold for a specific feature to optimize a loss function (e.g. mean square error (MSE)).
 Linear regression is a parametric, supervised learning method that uses a linear combination of a set of features to predict a response variable.